 Bitcoin might get all the headlines in the cryptocurrency space but Ethereum has been the better investment for the past six years and has potentially the stronger future.
-Its multi-faceted platform that supports digital currency, smart contracts, and decentralized applications has only scratched the surface of their use.
+Its multi-faceted platform that supports digital currency, smart contracts, and decentralized applications has only scratched the surface of its use.

 Ethereum certainly appears to have more upside as an investment.
 But know that any investment in cryptocurrency is highly speculative and you should only invest amounts that you can afford to lose.
 This technology is still in its infancy, so expect continued volatility as it evolves over time.